Message Rewrite Facility (MRF)

 venv/bin/funkwhale-manage mrf_check --help

-sudo docker compose run --rm api funkwhale-manage mrf_check --help
+docker compose run --rm api funkwhale-manage mrf_check --help